-Note that most of the standard errors in subsequent sections and in the original documents are approximations.
+Note that most of the standard errors in the original documents are approximations.
 That is, to derive estimates of standard errors that would be applicable to a wide variety of items and could be prepared at a moderate cost, a number of approximations were required.
 As a result, most of the standard errors presented provide a general order of magnitude rather than the exact standard error for any specific item.